 - Highlight and promote employee engagement and company culture.

 A little recognition goes a long way.
 80% of employees say that they feel motivated to work harder when their boss shows appreciation.
-So go above and beyond by implementing an employee rewards program that recognizes employee work.
+So go above and beyond by implementing an employee rewards program that drives happiness and productivity.

 Examples of employee rewards

 🏆 Milestone rewards: These include financial bonuses, honorary ceremonies, shared meals, and more.
 They honor work anniversaries.
 Milestones are a fantastic way to demonstrate appreciation for your workers’ continued loyalty.

 📈 Performance-based bonuses: Reward your employees for meeting goals, exhibiting professional growth, and outperforming their peers.
 Why?
 Because these bonuses generate friendly competition between teams.
 Plus, they encourage collaboration within teams.
 And, they motivate workers to perform better.

-🎁 Employee reward catalog: Celebrate employee achievement company-wide with a rewards catalog!
+🎁 Employee reward catalog: Celebrate employee achievement company-wide with a points-based rewards catalog!
 Because this allows employees to cash in kudos for gifts, swag, and experiences.
-Meaningful employee rewards, like those offered by Kazoo’s recognition and rewards platform, have a positive impact on company culture.
+Meaningful employee rewards, like those offered by Kazoo’s recognition and rewards, have a positive impact on company culture.
 And they can garner up to a 50% reduction in turnover.

 Why are employee rewards important?

 Rewards reflect an employee’s performance.
 So rewards are an opportunity for workers to see how you value their contributions.
 The great news?
 This drives worker productivity and morale.
 Plus, the immediacy and visibility of rewarding good work boosts employees’ intrinsic motivation to do well!

 Rewards also have an enormous impact on retention.
 One study of 1,700 people found that more than half were planning to leave their job within the next year.
 Strikingly, 69% of those noted that they’d be encouraged to stay with their employers if they offered recognition and rewards.
 With turnover costing more than $15,000 per employee, a solid rewards and recognition program is a worthy investment.